US/EU – Steps for Whois

 1. issue: Country-level web IDs are required to retrieve the registrant.

-Whether or not data is displayed is country specific.
+Whether or not data is displayed is country-specific.

 Lawyers can negotiate carefully at country level (not the EU).